Bailiff & Court Security

 The Bailiff has the power of arrest for any criminal violation or per any Judge's order.
 The Bailiff is there for the protection of the Judge and everyone else in the Courtroom.
 On jury trials and certain law days we often have multiple officers in the Courtroom or Courthouse.

-Anyone who refuses to comply with the bailiff or deputy, rules, is disorderly or disrespectful in the Courtroom, may be held in contempt of Court by the Judge.
+Anyone who refuses to comply with the bailiff or deputy, court rules, is disorderly or disrespectful in the Courtroom, may be held in contempt of Court by the Judge.
 A Contempt of Court detention may be up to 6 months in custody without a Court hearing.
 Fortunately very few people try to push the issue while Court is in session.

 Our deputies are there for your protection.
 Significant events have happened elsewhere during Court hearings and our goal is to see they do not happen here.
 Your cooperation is very much appreciated.